salsalabs/engexport/README.md

 ```

 ## Output
-Output goes to a directory of our choosing.
+Output goes to a directory of your choosing.
 The default is `./data`.
 The output
  directory contains one or more files for each of the exports that the app runs.
  The filenames have a sequence number in them.
 Each file will contain, at most,
  50,001 records.
 There will be one record for the CSV header and up to 50,000